pgigeruzh/DeepEq/README.md

 Run `idyll build`.
 The output will appear in the top-level `build` folder.
 (For Github-Pages: Copy the contents of the `build` folder to the `docs` folder)

-## Deploying

-Make sure your post has been built, then deploy the docs folder via any static hosting service.

 ## Dependencies

 You can install custom dependencies by running `npm install <package-name> --save`.
 Note that any collaborators will also need download the package locally by running `npm install` after pulling the changes.